Thursday, July 11, 2013

 Was Delaware, Virginia, or New Hampshire the first US State?

-He was a member of Congregation Mikveh Israel, now known as the "Synagogue of the American Revolution," which is the fourth oldest continuous synagogue in the United States founded in 1740.
-Salomon, a major contributor towards the 1782 construction of the Congregation's main building, also served as the treasurer to the Society for the Relief of Destitute Strangers, the first Jewish charitable organization in Philadelphia.
+Salomon was an active member of Congregation Mikveh Israel, now known as the "Synagogue of the American Revolution," which is the fourth-oldest continuous synagogue in the United States, founded in 1740.
+A significant benefactor to the synagogue, he contributed to the construction of its main building in 1782 and served as treasurer of the Society for the Relief of Destitute Strangers, the first Jewish charitable organization in Philadelphia.

 Haym Salomon Advertisement in the THE PENNSYLVANIA JOURNAL & WEEKLY ADVERTISER, Philadelphia, published on April 9, 1783.

-In 1783, the population of Philadelphia was estimated at 40,000 with 350 Jews.
-Salomon, following the lead of his friend Robert Morris, lobbied successfully to have the Pennsylvania Council of Censors remove the religious test oath required for office-holding under the State Constitution.
+In 1783, when the population of Philadelphia was estimated at 40,000 with about 350 Jewish residents, Salomon, inspired by his friend Robert Morris, successfully lobbied the Pennsylvania Council of Censors to remove the religious test oath for office-holding in the state’s constitution.

 Petition of the Philadelphia Synagogue to Council of Censors of Pennsylvania